Evaluating Expressions

 Every time you evaluate a combination like a + b, the evaluator does two things:

-- First, it evaluates each part — both
+- First, it evaluates each operand.
+Both

 aandb. - Then it applies the operator (like